os-js/manual.os-js.org/src/v3/tutorial/middleware/README.md

 }
 ```

-Now, we can use the middleware group in `middleware.js` and add our callback that returns our extra menu options.
+Now the middleware can be added in the `middleware.js` file.
+In this example a callback is added to provide extra menu options based on options from the other application:

 ```javascript
 import osjs from 'osjs';